patrickkunka/easydropdown/README.md

 Check out the **[demos](https://demos.kunkalabs.com/easydropdown/)** to see what's possible.
 The source code for the demos can be found in the [`demos`](./demos/) directory.

+*NB: If you are viewing the demos on a mobile device, you will see the native UI only as per the default configuration.*

 ### Features
 - Respects the native `<select>` element API*
 - Full keyboard support (navigation, search and select)